Women in Black of Wat Samian Nari: Reported sightings

 One night, he picked up two women dressed entirely in black.
 The two of them had somehow gotten into the car in such silence that he was startled, not even knowing when it had happened, and in that stillness their presence felt unnervingly heavy.
 Only the long-haired woman spoke, softly uttering the word "Wat Samian" to indicate their destination.
 She sat in the front beside him, her body slightly turned toward the window and her face always looking away from him, never changing position throughout the ride, while the short-haired woman sat silently in the back, completely invisible in the rearview mirror.

 Near the temple, he intended not to drive in, but the car moved to stop in front of the crematorium.
-The meter showed around 30 baht, and the long-haired woman said "30."
+The meter showed around 30 baht, and the long-haired woman said "30", he agreed.
 Then, both vanished mysteriously.

 Unaware that they were not human, he asked an old man walking by if he had seen them.
 The man replied, "Those two girls again ?
 Forgive them."

 Somkiat gradually realized that the two women were not human the next day.
 His daytime taxi partner said he had no passengers all day, yet another driver reported seeing the women sitting in Somkiat's car the entire day.

 He later recounted the story via a public phone on a popular ghost radio show hosted by Kapol Thongplub, receiving overwhelming responses.
 Messages came in like "The scariest story of the night" and "Where is this driver?
 What's the car number?"

 A year later, after quitting taxi driving, he returned to work and tuned in to the same show, which was discussing his case.
 He called in because another man, a company employee, reported a similar encounter.
 The host arranged a three-way conversation, and Somkiat learned the truth: the two women were not sisters but friends, dressed in black to hurry to the cremation of the long-haired woman's boyfriend.
 They rode a motorcycle together, but the bike stalled on the railway tracks just as a train approached, killing them instantly.

 The old man they had met was not alive either, but the temple's deceased undertaker.
 Somkiat's encounter occurred around 1992.